vaioco/vaioco.github.io/_posts/ART/2016-01-25-art-part-iii-arthook-framework.markdown

 }
 {% endhighlight %}

-To define target methods to hook, users have to write a JSON formatted configuration file like the following one:
+Target methods are defined by configuration file using JSON format:

 {% highlight json linenos %}
 <config>